Please enable JavaScript to ensure auto alt text generation works properly

 Pricing below is based on published info or "contact sales" where pricing isn't public.
 Always confirm current pricing and what's included.

-Best for: Lean teams hiring for communication-heavy roles (support, sales, ops) where the bottleneck is reviewer time, not "collecting more video."
+Best for: Growing teams hiring across multiple departments where the bottleneck is reviewer time, not "collecting more video."

-What it does: You create a one-way video (or audio) interview from a position description, share one link, and candidates record on their schedule.
+What it does: Truffle is a candidate screening platform that combines resume screening, one-way video interviews, and talent assessments.
+You create a screening from a position description, share one link, and candidates complete it on their schedule.
+Each screening can include resume review, video or audio questions, and three AI-resistant assessments (Personality, Situational Judgment, Environment Fit).
 Truffle transcribes every response, analyzes answers against your criteria, and surfaces:

 • AI Match (a match score based on your requirements)